 That’s why I’m not exaggerating when I say this was one of my best travel purchases EVER.
 These little helpers makes any packing – and unpacking too – much more tidy and neat.
 A must for any modern traveler.

-It’s astonishing the amount of SD Cards, cables, plugs and adaptors we travel with nowadays.
-Usually one of the pockets in my backpack is exclusively dedicated to these “acessories of acessories”, but it soon can become a huge mess.
+Don’t you find it astonishing the amount of SD Cards, cables, plugs and adaptors we travel with nowadays?
+Usually, one of the pockets in my backpack is exclusively dedicated to these “accessories of accessories”, but it soon can become a huge mess.

 On my article about backpacking in Asia, I have a whole section about the important features to look for in backpacks.

-Depending on where your destination is, this will be essential.
+Depending on where your destination is, this can be essential.
 A good adapter will provide you with all the possible outlets worldwide, ensuring you always stay charged abroad.
-If the budget allows, look for one with surge protection.
-Just in case.

 Since I’m always traveling with a lot of gadgets with me or traveling within a group, getting all the devices connected is a pain.
 A mobile router unlocked to all networks is a game changer: reliable, easy to use, and a potential huge money-saver.

 An important thing to look at is the list of frequencies the device supports.
 Mobile operators in each country use different ones and their SIM card will only work in that range of frequencies.
 My previous hotspot didn’t work with ANY operator when I traveled to the US!

 Even though we are planning to send men to colonize Mars, for some reason manufacturers still refuse to launch phones, cameras and other devices with batteries lasting for days.
 Result: everyone needs extra juice when on the road.

 Invest in a compact and potent device.
 Everything below 8,000mAh is pretty much not worth it – remember they tend to lose capacity over time.
 Here’s a list of power banks to get you started.